Mother to jail, child to foster care. Four days later the tragedy and death of the child

 Mandates, prison, drama

-The story sounds like a bad show, but unfortunately it's true.
+History Sounds like a bad show, but unfortunately it's real.
 A woman whose identity wasn't revealed had unpaid parking tickets on her conscience.
 Instead of being able to repay her debt, she went to a prison.
-Then the social workers entered her house and took the baby.
-It was an instant decision told by a neighbor who saw the whole situation.
+Then the social workers entered her house and took her child.
+It was an instant decision from a neighbor who saw the situation.
 Everyone was shocked because no one expected this to happen.

 A foster family – a safe haven or a trap?

 The baby went to foster care to keep him safe.
 Unfortunately, after four days of tragedy, the little man died.
 Details are not yet known, but it is known that the case went to the D.A.
-This should not have happened, one expert comments.
-The welfare system is designed to protect children, not put them in additional danger.
+This shouldn't have happened, one of the experts comments.
+The welfare system is designed to protect childrenand not put them in any additional danger.

 A System That Failed